Dvrkstvr/JumpstartFramework/README.md

 # JumpstartFramework
-This is the official repository for the Jumpstart Backend Framework for Unity
+This is the official repository for the Jumpstart Framework for Unity

 ## Getting Started